ausaif/fullstack-challenge/SETUP.md

 ## Bonus ##
 - **Optimization**: Propose at least one optimization that can help the application perform better under increased data loads.

     I have added pagination to enhance performance by reducing the payload size on every call.
-To enhance performance we could use entriprise grade DBMS that supports multiple replicas and run several instances of both backend and frontend server behind load balancers.
+To improve performance we could use enterprise-grade DBMS that supports multiple replicas and run several instances of both backend and frontend servers behind load balancers.

 - **Additional Feature**: Propose a feature you believe would enhance the user's experience while managing their property list.

-    I would love to add features that can enhance user experience and one could be, instead of showing just list of properities we can show properties in a geographical map.
-This will allow users to visualize the clusters of properties and provide insights for the properties in the region.
+    I would love to add features that can enhance user experience and one could be, instead of showing just a list of properties we can offer properties in a geographical map.
+This will allow users to visualize the clusters of properties and provide insights into the properties in the region.